How to Keep Your Drains Clean and Prevent Future Blockages

 Don’ts

-1. Don’t use chemical drain cleaners
+1. Don’t use chemical drain cleaning products.

-2. Don’t flush anything that is not decomposable into the toilet.
+2. Don’t flush non-decomposable items into the toilet.

 3. Don’t ignore warning signs